WO-Connor/TCF_Knockout/README.md

 ### Chunk 15: do_dpt
 Calculates the diffusion map using PCAs 1-12 and from this calculates diffusion pseudotime values for each cell.
 Incorporates these values into the hepatocyte object and creates a scatterplot of the first two eigenvectors from the diffusion map.

+### Chunk 16: reintegrate
+Normalizes the hepatocyte object into a second hepatocyte object with SCTransform across samples, regressing for mitochondrial percentage, counts, and genes.
+Integrates over the most variable 3000 genes, runs PCA and UMAP(30 dimensions), and clusters with a resolution of 0.75.

+### Chunk 17: do_dpt_again
+Plots and saves UMAP for integrated hepatocyte object labeled by cluster number.
+Calculates the diffusion map using PCAs 1-30 and from this calculates diffusion pseudotime values for each cell.
+Incorporates these values into the integrated hepatocyte object and creates a scatterplot of the first two eigenvectors from the diffusion map.

 ### Chunk 16: one_gene_dpt_fn
 plot_gene_dpt_solo() - Splits Seurat object by perturbation and calculates a line of best fit for normalized expression as it relates to diffusion pseudotime using loess for knockout and wild genotypes.
 Plots these lines on the same plot.